- by Carrie Shaw

 Even scholars who are atheist or agnostic, reject the idea that Jesus was a fictional or mythical figure (a position known as mythicism), considering that theory to be fringe and not supported in peer-reviewed historical scholarship.

-The Resurrection [Of Jesus]
+The Resurrection [of Jesus]

 No matter how profound Jesus’ teachings or how compassionate his miracles, without the resurrection, there is no victory over death, no assurance that sin has been dealt with, and ultimately, no enduring hope.
 Without it, Christianity becomes merely a philosophy or moral framework – interesting, perhaps even inspiring – but ultimately powerless to transform or save.